Area Studies Showcase Lecture Series:

 "Anatomy of a Successful Forgery: The Czech Manuscripts"

 Oct.
-7 - Sarah Phillips (REEI - Indiana) - YouTube
+7 - Sarah Phillips (REEI - Indiana) - Video available on YouTube

 "American Literary and Cultural Diplomacy during the Cold War: Kurt Vonnegut in the USSR"

 Oct.
-14 - Jessica Robbins (Wayne State U) - Zoom
+14 - Jessica Robbins (Wayne State U) - Video available on YouTube

 "Aging Nationally in Contemporary Poland: Memory, Kinship, and Personhood"

 Oct.
-21 - Chelsi West Ohueri (UT Austin) - Zoom
+21 - Chelsi West Ohueri (UT Austin) - Video available on YouTube

 "Outsiders, Others, and Outcasts: Examining antiziganism and race-making in Albania"